eamsdev/MiniESS/README.md

 With MiniESS, read model projectors inherits from the `ProjectorBase<T>` class.

-To begin, register your write models with the service collections, this will register the corresponding projectors used by the framwork.
+To begin, register your write models with the service collections, this will register the corresponding projectors used by the framework.

 ```cs
 builder.Services.AddProjector<TodoListAggregateRoot, TodoListProjector>();